r-lyeh-archived/vision/README.md

 - deploy games purely as player+content.
 - whole games as data driven.
 - add features to the player, rather than to the game.

+## Prototypes
+1. Rule 4:44 for a 48h game jam.
+Core in 4h + polish in 44h.
+Never add mechanics in polish stage (@Rami Ismail)

 ## Preproduction
 1. do in-game-assets while( !art director && !hq approved ) ; preproduction